tabahi/tabahi.github.io/about.md

  <table>
   <tr>
     <td>
     I am a master's student at the School of Automation, China University of Geosciences, Wuhan, China.
-My core interests are cognitive computing, robotics, abstraction, and randomization.
+My core interests are speech processing, HCI, cognitive computing, robotics, and randomization.
     My skills range widely from Python to analog electronics, as I have mostly worked on IoT projects on all levels.
-Currently, I am interested in creating AI algorithms that can sustain themselves in the long run, i.e., adaptive control in the human world.
     </td>
     <td><img src="./assets/about/DSC_3494a.jpg" alt="Photo" width="900"/> </td>
   </tr>